igat64/eslint-plugin-no-call/docs/rules/no-call.md

-# Restrict the use of particular functions and/or methods to call
+# Forbid the use of particular functions and/or methods to call

-This rule was born in an attempt to restrict the use of the Lodash's `_.set` function, which mutates the passed object.
+This rule was born in an attempt to forbid the use of the Lodash's `_.set` function, which mutates the passed object.
 But you can use it for your own reasons.

 ## Rule Details

 It tries to find all functions/methods calls in your code and check rule options to figure out is that call forbidden or not.

-> Note: Without options this rule actually useless it would not restrict any calls and do nothig.
+> Note: Without options this rule actually useless it would not forbid any calls and do nothig.

 Examples of **incorrect** code for this rule: